tmaaiveld/tab-cnn/README.md

 A summary log and a csv results file will be saved in a time-stamped folder within the `model/saved/` directory.
 Additionally, a folder for each fold of data will be created, containing the individual model's weights and predictions.

+##### Additions to the readme by me:

+After downloading GuitarSet as described in Step 1, run `tab-cnn/data/DataAugmentation.py` to perform the data augmentation, optionally providing system arguments to define the range of the transposition.
+This will produce transposed .wav and .jams files in the GuitarSet folder.
+Then, run the preprocessing and use the `output_id.csv` file during training to use the augmented data set.

+Before training the model, verify the settings used for training in `tab-cnn/model/TabCNN.py`:
+- choosing the correct `id.csv` file (such as when using the file produced during augmentation)
+- correctly configuring the experiment name, which determines the model variant chosen from `tab-cnn/model/ModelVariants.py
+- correctly setting the EVALUATE parameter (which defines whether to evaluate the model between folds) and the LOAD_MODEL parameter (used to load and evaluate a pre-trained model from `tab-cnn/model/saved`
+- correctly setting MODEL_PATH if using LOAD_MODEL.